Arizona Layoffs — June 2011

 | Superior Technical Resources | Phoenix | 26 |

-The largest notice was filed by Semiconductor Component Industries, LLC DBA ON Sem at its Phoenix facility, reporting 173 affected workers.
+Leading the list was Semiconductor Component Industries, LLC DBA ON Sem at its Phoenix facility, reporting 173 affected workers.
 DeVry followed with 150 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Arizona's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Arizona's labor market, with activity diverging between monthly and annual comparisons.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Arizona.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Arizona WARN notices, browse layoffs by state, or download the full dataset.